-In 1966 Bristol Ballet produced the area’s first “Nutcracker” ballet, which became a long-standing favorite of children and adults alike for 38 years.
+In 1966 Bristol Ballet produced the area’s first “Nutcracker” ballet, which has become a long-standing favorite of children and adults alike.
 Other productions have received regional acclaim, such as “Mountain Ballad”, “The Cloistered’, “Recess” – all original works by Miss Hardinge.
 Noted choreographers have set pieces on the company including Robert Barnette, Richard and Christina Munro, and Norbert Vesack.

 In 1972, Miss Hardinge was named Head of the Dance Department of Virginia Intermont College, and the ballet company expanded to include dancers studying at VI as well as local members.
 The company grew to its largest and most recognized during these years.
 VI’s Dance Department grew to about 60, the most the college had ever seen.